ThePLAN - some background

 Our approach to develop a corporate lifestyle, through which these patterns are reflected, is to break down these patterns into building blocks.
 These building blocks represent Biblical truths which form the foundation for every pattern.
 They therefor affirm the pattern and will ultimately ensure that it becomes part of a daily lifestyle.

 To help the church advance towards reflecting these missional patterns in its corporate life, we developed an indicative instrument – the MissioMatrix.
 We are well aware of the fact that the characteristics and lifestyle patterns of the church cannot be objectively measured, we do however believe that a critical and introspective assessment of ourselves can help us on our journey to become progressively more what God intended us to be.
 For this assessment we use the Biblical truths or building blocks as reference.
 The MissioMatrix does not claim to present us with a fixed, undisputable measurement of how the church performs missionally, but rather facilitates a process of earnest reflection.
-By repeating this process of assessment, using the indicative instrument and continuous realignment, a growth spiral can be generated through which the church can experience a fresh sense of purpose and fulfilment.
+By repeating this process of assessment, using the indicative instrument and continuous realignment, a growth spiral can be generated through which the church can experience a fresh sense of purpose and fulfillment.

 What 'plan' is it